mamezou-tech/mamezou-tech-site/src/en/posts/nuxt3/nuxt3-error-handling.md

 ---

-:::alert
+:::info
-This article has been automatically translated.
+To reach a broader audience, this article has been translated from Japanese.
-The original article is [here](/nuxt/nuxt3-error-handling).
+You can find the original version [here](/nuxt/nuxt3-error-handling).
 :::